XBLDev/fccciRedevelopment/README.md

 Comment 22/11/2017, 3:14 pm:

-Try linking this repo with Jira, commit with issus ID to link commits with issue.
+Try linking this repo with Jira, commit with issus ID to link commits with issue, generally the command is: git -m "ISSUE_NUMBER some normal comment"

 Comment 15/11/2017, 7:57 pm: